-302.6.2 Potential Heat.
+302.2.5.2 Potential Heat.
 The potential heat content of the spray-applied foam plastic shall be determined by testing performed in accordance with NFPA 259.

-302.6.3 Ignition Properties.
-The ignition properties for the spray-applied foam plastic shall be determined by testing performed in accordance with NFPA 268.
+302.2.5.3 Ignition Properties.
+When required, the ignition properties for the spray-applied foam plastic shall be determined by testing performed in accordance with NFPA 268.

-302.6.4 Full-scale Corner Fire Tests.
-Full-scale corner tests conducted for nonbearing wall panels, incorporating spray-applied foam plastic insulation, shall be based on FM 4880 or UL 1040.
-Assemblies justified only by full-scale corner tests are limited to use in areas with a minimum clear ceiling height of 20 feet (6096 mm).

-302.7 Use in Fire-resistance-rated Construction.
+302.2.6 Use in Fire-resistance-rated Construction.
 Where spray-applied foam plastic insulation is intended to be installed as a component of a fire-resistance-rated assembly, testing of the assembly that incorporates the spray-applied foam plastic insulation shall be conducted in accordance with ASTM E119 or UL 263 for the hourly rating intended for use.

+302.3 Roofing Applications.

-302.8 Use in Roofing.
-Where the spray-applied foam plastic insulation is intended for use in roofing applications, the testing specified in Sections 302.8.1 through Section 302.8.3 shall be performed.
+302.3.1 Use in Roofing Applications.
+Where the spray-applied foam plastic insulation is intended for use in roofing applications, the testing specified in Sections 302.3.1.1 through Section 302.3.1.3 shall be performed.

-302.8.1 Physical Properties.
-Spray-applied foam plastic insulation used in roofing applications shall comply with the physical property requirements in Table 12 or ASTM C1029, Type III or IV, or ASTM D7425 under the International Residential Code.
-ASTM D7425 may be used for compliance under the International Residential Code.
+302.3.1..1 Physical Properties.
+Spray-applied foam plastic insulation used in roofing applications shall comply with the physical property requirements of ASTM C1029, Type III or IV, or ASTM D7425, as applicable.

-302.8.2 Surface-Burning Characteristics Tests.
+302.3.1.2 Surface-Burning Characteristics Tests.